-You are also able to add variations to the steps using the New step variation option.
-These variations are counted as the equivalent or same step.
-To make this option available you will need to select Advanced.
+To add variations to specific steps, click the Advanced button.
+Then, add variations to steps using the New step variation button.
+These variations are counted as the same step.

 Your students' answers will have to match one of these variations.
 It is best to add as many variations as possible to account for the different lines of thinking for your students.

 Any variations with multiple = symbols will not work.

 The Working Formula process is complex.
 We recommend previewing questions before assigning the lesson to your students.
 This will help you troubleshoot, and ensure that there are no unexpected complications to the question.